-However, the talk after the game was centered around reigning league MVP Evgeni Malkin, who went crashing into the end boards at a high rate of speed after being knocked off the puck by Panthers defenseman Erik Gudbranson early in the third period.
+However, the talk after the game was centered on reigning league MVP Evgeni Malkin, who went crashing into the end boards at a high rate of speed after being knocked off the puck by Panthers defenseman Erik Gudbranson early in the third period.

 The Panthers finally broke the stalemate at 8:25 of the second when Mike Weaver fired a point shot over the stick-side shoulder of Pittsburgh netminder Marc-Andre Fleury.
-The goal was his first of the season with Brian Campbell picking up the assist.
+The goal was his first of the season with Brian Campbell picking up the lone assist.

-The Penguins quickly answered with a power-play tally from Kris Kunitz at 10:41 of the second.
+The Penguins quickly answered with a power-play tally from Chris Kunitz at 10:41 of the second.
 Kunitz was able to jam a loose puck past Florida netminder Jacob Markstrom after digging for the rebound in his pads.
 It was Kunitz's seventh goal of the season and marked the 10th consecutive game that the Penguins recorded a power-play goal.

 The score remained tied 1-1 going into the third.